thycotic/ss-docs/authentication/configuring-saml-onelogin/index.md

 [title]: # (Configuring SAML OneLogin)
-[tags]: # (authentication,SAML,SSO, OneLogin)
+[tags]: # (authentication,SSO)
 [priority]: # (1000)
 [display]: # (all)

 # Configuring SAML OneLogin

-To access Secret Server using OneLogin for SAML, follow the steps below
+To access Secret Server using OneLogin for SAML, follow the steps below for OneLogin, then follow the steps for Secret Server.

+## OneLogin

 1. Navigate to your OneLogin instance and log in as an administrator, then select **Administration \> Apps \> Add Apps**.